 Sewing Events and Style ExhibitionsThese events and exhibitions are bound to inspire your sewing.

-In the last few weeks, several people have told me about a cool sewing event or exhibition they attended.
-With more museums and exhibition halls fully reopening, we’re happy at Threads to resume our practice of sharing with you some of the most anticipated sewing events and gallery exhibitions—and, of course, exciting virtual events.
+We are happy at Threads to resume our practice of sharing with you some of the most anticipated sewing events and gallery exhibitions—and, of course, exciting virtual events.

 We will be editing and updating this page regularly, around the first of each month.
 We hope you enjoy getting back to sewing events and exhibitions as much as we do.